|

 rights and the activities of the

-* In January of 1995, Jeremiah was elected as the second President of the STONEWALL Veterans' Association, to succeed the ground-breaking, enduring and successful tenure of Williamson Henderson.
+Stonewall veterans. * In January of 1995, Jeremiah Jay was elected as the second President of the STONEWALL Veterans' Association, to succeed the ground-breaking, enduring and successful tenure of Willson Lee Henderson.
 In kind, Jeremiah then persuaded the latter to be Vice-President.
 Jeremiah served as the S.V.A.
 President for nearly three years until October 1997.
 In most organizations, especially a specialty group like the S.V.A. with its unique and challenging responsibilities, there is a limited pool of candidates who can be a fully knowledgeable and effective leader.
-So, the S.V.A. members demanded that Williamson be President again.
-Jeremiah returned again to the S.V.A. a year later in 1998 and was elected as Vice-President for 1999. ![]() "The Stonewall Trio" in 1998 at a Gay Pride Celebration at City Hall [Photo by Leigh McManus] In mid-2002 when Williamson opted not to be a nominee for S.V.A.
+So, the S.V.A. members demanded that Willson be President again.
+Jeremiah returned again to the S.V.A. a year later in 1998 and was elected as Vice-President for 1999.
+"The Stonewall Trio" -- Jeremiah, Willson and Terri -- at a 1998 Gay Pride Celebration at City Hall [Photo by Leigh McManus] In mid-2002 when Willson opted not to be a nominee for S.V.A.
 President, at the former's urging -- and in their seemingly ping-pong ball presidency -- Jeremiah agreed to carry the proud torch once again.
-Basically, it worked well for the S.V.A. that Jeremiah and Williamson maintained an almost tag team as S.V.A.
+Basically, it worked well for the S.V.A. that Jeremiah and Willson maintained an almost tag team as S.V.A.
 President.
-Jeremiah -- in a field of three candidates -- was once again elected President by the S.V.A. members as of the mid-year S.V.A. meeting on Saturday, July 27, 2002. ![]()
+Jeremiah -- in a field of three candidates -- was once again elected President by the S.V.A. members as of the mid-year S.V.A. meeting on Saturday, July 27, 2002.

-Jeremiah Newton, born in Queens County, proudly touring with Williamson, Terri
+Jeremiah Jay Newton, born in Queens County and the president of S.V.A., proudly

 Industry Liaison for New York University's prestigeous Tisch School of